rocktimsaikia/spotify-mini/readme.md

 */

-// If there is no track playing, pass `fallbaclkToLastPlayed` option to get the last played track instead of null const currentlyTrack = await spotify.getCurrentlyPlaying({
+// If there is no track playing, pass `fallbaclkToLastPlayed` option to get the last played track instead of null const currentTrack = await spotify.getCurrentlyPlaying({
   fallbackToLastPlayed: true
 });
 /**